BoKoCzT/ColCompData/README.md

 # ColCompData
-Script collects core information about computers.
+This is a tool for collecting core information from a large number of non-networked Windows computers.